yale-img/rtainer/README.md

 # Research Container

-Easily run code with CUDA dependencies inside of a Docker container.
+Easily run code with specific dependencies, such as CUDA or specific python packages, inside of a Docker container.

 ## Quick Install